talfik2/DataGlacier/README.md

-model.py points out my model that is deployed by Flask temp.py points out the temp file for Flask Deployment index.html points out the html code for the Model Deployment on Flask style.css points out the CSS code for styling to my deployment
+model.py points out my model that is deployed by Flask temp.py points out the temp file for Flask Deployment index.html points out the html code for the Model Deployment on Flask style.css points out the CSS code for styling to my deployment.